Just the Facts

 Admission to CITYterm is selective and based upon academic performance, faculty recommendations, and personal essays.
 CITYterm enrolls approximately 30 juniors and seniors in each of two semesters.
 CITYterm invites interested applicants from all public and independent schools to apply by February 15th.

-For questions about Admissions, please contact Ravi Katkar, Associate Director of Admissions, at Ravi.Katkar@cityterm.org.
+For questions about Admission, please contact Ravi Katkar, Associate Director of Admission, at firstname.lastname@example.org.

 The tuition for a CITYterm semester is one-half the annual boarding tuition at The Masters School, plus a transportation fee to help offset the costs of travel to, from, and within New York City.
-The cost of attending CITYterm in the 2017-2018 academic year was $32,650, which includes the local transportation fee of $600.
+The cost of attending CITYterm in the 2018-2019 academic year is $33,500, which includes the local transportation fee of $600.
 We also require students to have a $650 spending money budget to cover incidentals, including personal items and social time.
 Students who take good advantage of the many free activities available in New York City typically find that $650 will last them the entire semester.